KatherineMossDeveloper/The-Georgia-Project/README.md

 ![PyCharm](https://img.shields.io/badge/PyCharm-2023.2.4-lightorange)
 ![Binary Classification](https://img.shields.io/badge/task-Binary_Classification-yellowgreen)
 ![ResNet](https://img.shields.io/badge/model-ResNet-yellow)

+**Python code that trains a model to label crystallization images from OpenCrystalData on Kaggle.**

 I trained a model to do binary classification on images of crystallization, by recreating the results in a research paper.
 My metrics are a bit better and training completed in fewer epochs.
 Two adjustments to the model architecture pushed the metrics up about 1%.
 See the detailed documentation for more.